 Dave’s discoveries have been featured on the Discovery Channel, PBS, NBC and in the New York Times, Detroit Free Press, Canadian “DIVER” magazine, Lakeland Boating, “Wreck Diver” and “Immersed” dive magazines.
 His articles on Great Lakes shipwrecks have been published in historical journals and national scuba diving publications.

 He has searched and discovered shipwrecks in all of the Great Lakes (except Lake Ontario).
 In a unique odyssey, the years of dedicated effort to discover the largest schooner built in Canada (the 250′ Minnedosa) resulted in surveying over 2,000 square miles of Lake Huron.
 This has been a one-of-a-kind adventure with 80-90 new sites, including airplanes, the steamer Daniel J. Morrell, and the steamer Goliath.
 The Goliath was designed by John Ericsson in 1846, fifteen years before he designed the ironclad Monitor of Civil War fame.

-David believes the Great Lakes are “Our Treasure” to be enjoyed by all who love our “Inland Seas” and our Marine history.
-It is the Shipwreck Hunter discovering and the Diver exploring a shipwreck (in 20′ or 300′ of water) that has given us that unique experience of travelling back in time.
+David believes the Great Lakes are “Our Treasure” to be enjoyed by all who love our “Inland Seas” and our marine history.
+It is the Shipwreck Hunter discovering and the Diver exploring a shipwreck (in 20′ or 300′ of water) that has given us that unique experience of traveling back in time.

 Ghost Ship of the White Hurricane (THE 30 YEAR SEARCH)